Published on March 16, 2023 by Content admin

-To study law at university, it is important to have a solid understanding of the subject and grade requirements to ensure your best chances of securing a place on a law degree course.
-Although most universities do not have specific subject requirements, some subjects may be viewed more favourably than others when it comes to applying for law degrees.
+To study law at university, it’s important to have a solid understanding of the subject and grade requirements to ensure your best chances of securing a place on a law degree course.
+Many universities don’t have specific subject requirements, but some subjects are viewed more favourably than others when applying for a law degree.
+It’s also important to remember that universities will have specific grade requirements, for example, for entry into ULaw’s LLB program, you must have recieved BBB across any A-level subjects.
+In this article, we’ll outline some of the valued A level subjects if you are considering a law degree and the grade requirements that are expected to help you make your decision.

 Traditionally, the most valued subjects have been essay-based humanities such as English Literature or History.
 There is also something to be said for other subjects, however, such as those in the STEM fields.
 Many have historically looked to the list of ‘facilitating subjects’ preferred by Russell Group universities – although useful in the past, continued criticism has now led to these universities abandoning the official list in favour of a more gentle ‘Informed Choices’ page.